-These Chicken and Cheese Enchilada Bowls with Poblano Peppers and Corn made using a blend of four kinds of cheese, chicken thighs, Poblano Peppers, and corn tortillas are easy enough to make for dinner tonight but look festive enough to serve at a party.
+These Chicken Enchilada Bowls with Poblano Peppers and Corn made using a blend of four kinds of cheese, chicken thighs, Poblano Peppers, and corn tortillas are easy enough to make for dinner tonight but look festive enough to serve at a party.

 My family loves my chicken enchiladas which are made with chicken thighs, corn tortillas, and lots of cheese, but rolled enchiladas covered in chili sauce aren't that pretty!